oliverschwarz/kirby-studio16b/README.md

 # Website studio16b (based on Kirby CMS)

 Open repository for the website of our Studio16b.
+Please note, that you will need a copy of the infamous [Kirby CMS](https://getkirby.com).
+This repository only contains the custom part of the CMS, not the core.
 Feel free to copy and share if something is useful to you.
-Here is are the general principles:
+Here are the general principles over the different versions:

 ### Version 1

 * No cookies
+* No JavaScript
 * Explaining why, what we do and who we are
 * Easy contact
 * Favicon

 ### Version 2

+* Custom fonts using OFL
 * Blog & Article content
 * Friends / Testimonials